Cghlewis/data-mgmt-ed-research-book/_book/03-data-organization.md

 # Data Organization {#structure}

 Before jumping into the project life cycle, we need to have a basic understanding of what data looks like.
-Understanding the basics of data organization helps us to make informed decisions throughout the research life cycle that will result in clear, analyzable information.
+Understanding the basics of data organization helps us to make informed decisions throughout the life cycle that will result in clear, analyzable information.

 ## Basics of a dataset